Concussion: Persistent

 What to do next?
 (If Symptoms Have Not Gone Away)

-We know that some adolescents suffer from persistent symptoms long after their acute concussion.
+We know that some adolescents suffer from persisting symptoms long after their acute concussion.

 If so, here are some steps to follow:

-1. Keep in mind – It is very common to have some ‘good days’ and some ‘bad days’.
+- Keep in mind – It is very common to have some ‘good days’ and some ‘bad days’.
+This does not mean that you are not getting better.

-4. Get professional help early.
-‘Waiting it out’ usually does not work if you still have symptoms one month after a concussion.
+- Get professional help early.
+‘Waiting it out’ usually does not work if you still have symptoms 2-4 weeks after a concussion.

 Early treatment is more successful and gets you back to life faster.

-Who should you see if your concussion is taking longer?
+Who should you see if your concussion is taking longer to recover?

 Go back and see your doctor to work out where you can get the best support for your recovery.
 Your doctor may even refer you to a specialized clinic.